Kundalini Yoga as taught by Yogi Bhajan

 LET'S REVIEW THE PRACTICE

-Posture: Sit on the heels and stretch the arms over the head so that the elbows hug the ears.
+Posture: Sit on your heels and stretch the arms over the head so that the elbows hug the ears.
 You can also sit in easy position or a chair.
-Interlock all the fingers except the first ones (index) which point straight up.
-Cross the thumbs: Females cross left over right and Males cross right over left.
-NOTE: After 40 days of practice you can hold hands in prayer mudra* as seen below.
-See also Mudras.
+Interlock all your fingers except the first ones (index fingers), which point straight up.
+IMPORTANT NOTE: Cross your thumbs.
+Females cross left over right.
+Males cross right over left.
+After 40 days of practice you can hold your hands in prayer mudra* as seen below.
+See Mudras.